pesochin-evg/docker-mssql-arm/README.md

 # docker-mssql-arm

-Configured docker container for running mssql on apple silicon
+Configured docker container for running mssql on Apple Silicon

+Also downloads AdventureWorks2017 and integrates it inside docker container automatically

 ## Prerequisites